Mark-MDO47/ArduinoClass/99_Resources/README.md

 It will be helpful to install the Arduino IDE on your laptop before the start of the class if you are planning to use your laptop to connect to the test systems during the class.
 At this time the latest version is 2.04 and can be installed on Windows, Macintosh, and Linux.
 - https://www.arduino.cc/en/software

-If you have a Chromebook I have not found a way to install the latest version, but the older version 1.8.19 can be installed on modern Chromebooks and will work fine for this class.
+If you have a Chromebook there doesn't seem to be a way to install the latest IDE version, but the older version 1.8.19 can be installed on modern Chromebooks and will work fine for this class.
 Search for "Legacy IDE (1.8.X)" in the above link.
 The following YouTube describes this installation.
 NOTE: to play youtube and keep this tab open you must right-click the link and select to play in a new tab.
 - https://www.youtube.com/watch?v=2cve6n4LZqI

 It is possible to use the "Arduino Cloud".
 This method is not used in this class.